centreon/centreon-broker/doc/dev/mapping.rst

                                 3 = absolute, other = gauge).
 is_for_rebuild boolean          Set to true when a graph is being
-                                rebuild (see the rebuild event). instance_id    unsigned integer Instance ID.
+                                rebuild (see the rebuild event). host_id        unsigned integer The id of the host this metric is        Since 3.0.0 attached to. service_id     unsigned integer The id of the service this metric is     Since 3.0.0 attached to. instance_id    unsigned integer Instance ID.
 Since 2.6.0 (BBDO 1.1.0).
 ============== ================ ======================================== =============